angarsky/docker-nodejs-less/README.md

-A Docker image with the a Less code compiler.
+A Docker image with a Less code compiler.

 # Usage